-If you intend to apply for a national fellowship in the next two years, make an appointment with Dr. Thomas N. Baker, Director of the Office for Student Research and Creativity (firstname.lastname@example.org or (315) 267-2828) in the Lougheed Center for Applied Learning, Lougheed Learning Commons, Suite 107.
+If you intend to apply for a national fellowship in the next two years, schedule an appointment with Dr. Thomas N. Baker, Associate Director of the Lougheed Center for Applied Learning.

 Going places in life?

 If your future plans require graduate school, research, travel, study abroad or international leadership, you may want to consider a fellowship or scholarship that provides funding.
 Overall, the award organizations listed on this website are highly competitive, requiring a strong academic record, an independent and creative perspective or project, leadership initiative, well-written essays, and exceptional letters of support.

 When should you begin to plan for this process?